 Mitchell is a medium-sized city located in the state of South Dakota.
 With a population of 15,621 people and four associated neighborhoods, Mitchell is the sixth largest community in South Dakota.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.49% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 8.49% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Mitchell in 2022 was $35,556, which is middle income relative to South Dakota and the nation.
 This equates to an annual income of $142,224 for a family of four.
 However, Mitchell contains both very wealthy and poor people as well.